 Extraterritoriality was a legal procedure that meant foreigners accused of breaking Chinese law could not be tried by Chinese.
 Instead, foreign citizens were tried by consular courts made up of their fellow nationals.

-A famine is an extreme scarcity of food, leading to extreme hunger, malnutrition and starvation.
-In China the period between 1959 and 1961 is referred to as the Three Years of Great Chinese Famine or the Three Bitter Years.
+Famine is an extreme scarcity of food leading to extreme hunger, malnutrition and starvation.
+In China, the period between 1959 and 1961 is referred to as the Three Years of Great Chinese Famine or the Three Bitter Years.
 Natural disasters and CCP policies have been blamed for the tragedy.
 Some historians claim as many as 45 million people died during this period.

 Chinese for ‘turning over’ or ‘to turn the body’.
 Fanshen is a term used to describe the land reforms of the 1950s, when the CCP endeavoured to transform village life.

 Fascism is a political ideology emphasising strong and decisive rule by a single figure, nationalism, military strength and obedience to the state.
 Some believe that Jiang Jieshi’s methodology and leadership of the Guomindang contained aspects of fascism.

 Feng shui is Chinese for ‘wind and water’.
 It is a belief that man made objects can be positioned or orientated to ensure their harmonious coexistence with the natural world.
 When done correctly this assists the circulation of qi (‘positive life energy’).